Corentin-k/Corentin-k/README.md

 - **Projects Focused on Learning and Exploring C++ and Inno Setup:**

   In-depth exploration of the C++ language to develop advanced skills.
 Utilization of Inno Setup for creating user installers.

-## Academic Projects at EFREI:

-- **Revisiting a Tetris Project in Python:**

-  Revisiting the Tetris project in Python with improvements and new features.

-- **Creation of a Vector Drawing Application in C:**

-  Design and realization of a vector drawing application in the C language.

 <br/>